berti92/mega_calendar/README.md

 <h2>Installation & Update</h2>

+!!!
+PLEASE USE RUBY 2.X !!!
+Version 3.X isn't supported. (as for now)

 Standard redmine plugin installation: You can read the generic plugin installation guide <a href="http://www.redmine.org/projects/redmine/wiki/Plugins" target="_blank">here</a> or you can use the following guide (Debian 7, Apache2/Passenger).

 Go to your redmine plugins-folder<br>